emmstavis/emmstavis/README.md

 Hi!

-My name is Emma Stavis, and I am a Sophomore studying Computer Science and Political Science at Swarthmore College.
+My name is Emma Stavis, and I am a Junior studying Computer Science and Political Science at Swarthmore College.

 This is a preliminary profile at the moment, but I hope to update with more soon!